Dr. D. Leslie Hollon, Ph.D.

 Debbie Potter, Ph.D.

 Debbie is currently the Children’s Pastor at Trinity Baptist Church.
-She holds a Bachelor of Science from Southern Nazarene University, a Master of Arts in Education from The University of Texas at San Antonio and is currently working on a PhD in Educational Leadership from Andrews University in Berrien Springs, Michigan.
+She holds a Bachelor of Science from Southern Nazarene University, a Master of Arts in Education from The University of Texas at San Antonio and a PhD in Educational Leadership from Andrews University in Berrien Springs, Michigan.
 Debbie also holds a mid-management certification from North East school district and taught in the public school system for eleven years.
-Debbie has served in the ministry field for 10 years and in October 2005, she became an ordained minister.
+Debbie has served in the ministry field for 20 years and in October 2005, she became an ordained minister.

-Debbie has been married to Robert for twenty seven years.
-She has two children, Chelsea who is a Junior at Texas A&M, and Chase, who is a Freshman at Baylor University.
+Debbie has been married to Robert for 30 years.
+She has two grown children, Chelsea who is a graduate at Texas A&M, and Chase, who is a graduate at Baylor University.
 Her hobbies include shopping, working out and talking on the phone.